adkelley/babashka-jisho/README.md

 `$ bb -m jisho.main 問い -d` List all the english definitions for each of the senses.

+Optional integer arguments are the slug index and the senses index.
+Note, the senses index must be accompanied by the slug index

-`$ bb -m jisho.main 問い 1 -e 0` The integer arguments are the slug index and the senses index, respectively.
-This example will return the first english definition from the 2nd slug in the map for 問い (i.e, query).
+`$ bb -m jisho.main 問い 1 -e` Return the first english definition from the first slug in the map for the query '問い'.

+`$ bb -m jisho.main circle 1 -e 2` Return the second english definition from the first slug in the map for the query 'circle'.

 ## Wish List